About Verizon Business Global LLC

 Verizon has two reportable segments.
 These are Verizon Consumer Group (approximately 70% of the sales) and Verizon Business Group (about 25% of the sales) Small portions of the sales come from corporate and other.
 The consumer segment provides consumer-focused wireless and wireline communications services and products.
 The wireless services are provided across one of the most extensive wireless networks in the United States (U.S.) under the Verizon brand and through wholesale and other arrangements.
 The customers can obtain our wireless services on a postpaid or prepaid basis.
 The Consumer segment's operating revenues for the year ended December 31, 2019, totaled $91.1 billion.

 The business segment provides wireless and wireline communications services and products, video and data services, corporate networking solutions, security and managed network services, local and long-distance voice services and network access to deliver various Internet of Things (IoT) services and products, including solutions that support fleet tracking management, compliance management, field service management, asset tracking and other types of mobile resource management.
 The Consumer segment's operating revenues for the year ended December 31, 2019, totaled $91.1 billion.

 Corporate and other includes the results of the media business, Verizon Media, and other businesses, investments in unconsolidated businesses, insurance captives, unallocated corporate expenses, certain pension and other employee benefit-related costs and interest and financing expenses.

-Verizon, based in New York City, is present throughout the US.
+Verizon, based in New York City, has operations throughout the US.
 It also has representation in countries around the world.
-The company conducts research in San Francisco and Waltham, Massachusetts.

 Sales and Marketing

 Verizon sells its prepaid and postpaid wireless phone services through its website, its own stores, and national retailers.
 It also has a dedicated telemarketing sales force.
 The average retail customer account pays about $134 a month.